TheRolfFR/firestorm-db/README.md

 ## Get a file

-You can get a file via its direct file URL location or its content with a request.
+`firestorm.files.get` takes a file's direct URL location or its content as its parameter.

 ```js
 const firestorm = require("firestorm-db");